Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Best for: Aviation enthusiasts, thrill-seekers, anyone who wants a truly unique experience.

-Getting there: Fifteen minutes from Philipsburg.
+Getting there: About 25 to 35 minutes from Philipsburg, depending on traffic through Simpson Bay.
 The Sunset Bar sits right on the beach with a chalkboard showing the day's flight schedule.

-Insider tip: Wide-body jets from North America and Europe typically arrive between 1:00 PM and 4:00 PM.
-Stay for sunset -- evening flights become silhouettes against a burnt-orange sky.
+Local tip: Wide-body jets from North America and Europe typically arrive between 12:30 PM and 5:30 PM.
+Stay for sunset — evening flights become silhouettes against a burnt-orange sky.

 Simpson Bay Beach